anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 <a name="1.6"></a>
 ## 1.6 Assumptions & Dependencies

-**Assumptions** Infrastructure and CNF testing will be considered **Testable** if the follow qualifiers are present in a test execution, and subsequent result:
+**Assumptions** Infrastructure and CNF requirements will be considered **Testable** if the following are present in a test execution, and subsequent result:
 * Ability to perform conformance testing and/or verification of a system under test to ensure it meets the designs (RM/RA) as specified
 * Ability to control or manipulate a system under test and its respective test environment to support validations